Denis Dyack: Silicon Knights

 Denis Dyack graduated with a Bachelor of Physical Education Degree from Brock University, a H.BSc in Computer Science from Brock University and a Master of Science (Computer Science) from the University of Guelph.
 Dyack cofounded Silicon Knights in 1992 and the company's early games were developed for DOS, Atari ST and Amiga computers, transitioning to console development in 1996 with Blood Omen: Legacy of Kain for the original PlayStation.

 In 1998, Silicon Knights partnered as a second party with Nintendo to develop Eternal Darkness: Sanity's Requiem.
 The game was upgraded to become one of the earlier titles to release on the GameCube.
 A subsequent partnership between Nintendo, Konami, and Silicon Knights led to the release of Metal Gear Solid: The Twin Snakes.

 The Nintendo partnership was dissolved in April 2004 and new collaborations with Sega and Microsoft were announced in 2005.
 Following the announcement, Dyack explained:

 I think gamers can expect what they normally expect from us, even a bit more.
 The relationship with Microsoft is going to create something very unique ...
 People will notice that we're consistent with our games, but will also be very excited with where we're taking it.
 With some of the directions that our very radical and very exciting.
 We can't wait to talk about it, it's just not the time yet ...
 They [Sega] understand that we want to do bigger and better games with higher production values.
 Sega seems to really get it.

-In 2019, Dyack explained that the dissolution from Nintendo occurred because at the time, the company wanted to focus on party games with their upcoming console the Nintendo Wii and he felt it did not fit Silicon Knight's portfolio.
+In 2019, Dyack explained that the dissolution from Nintendo occurred because at the time, the company wanted to focus on party games with their upcoming console the Wii and he felt it did not fit Silicon Knight's portfolio.
 However, when Nintendo resumed making story-driven games again with the Nintendo Switch a decade later, he expressed some regret over that decision.